gollum/gollum/README.md

         --host [HOST]                Hostname or IP address to listen on (default 0.0.0.0).
         --version                    Display current version.
-        --config [CONFIG]            Path to additional configuration file --irb                        Start an irb process with gollum loaded for the current wiki.
+        --config [CONFIG]            Path to additional configuration file --adapter [ADAPTER]          Git adapter to use in the backend.
+Defaults to grit.
+        --irb                        Start an irb process with gollum loaded for the current wiki.
         --css                        Inject custom css.
 Uses custom.css from root repository --js                         Inject custom js.
 Uses custom.js from root repository